Comparison

 VigilChain also ingests cloud context — such as which services are internet-facing and which infrastructure hosts each application — to enrich its risk scoring.
 This means teams running both CSPM and VigilChain get a more complete risk picture than either tool provides alone.

-Explore the VigilChain platform or request early access to see how ASPM complements your existing cloud security tooling.
+Explore the VigilChain platform or book a demo to see how ASPM complements your existing cloud security tooling.